 The first step to planning effective behavior interventions is to consider the function of the behavior.
 Read more about how to collect data to determine the function of a behavior.

-After you've had a chance to discuss concerns and brainstorm possible functions of behavior, it's time to create your intervention plan.
+After you've had a chance to discuss concerns and brainstorm possible functions of behavior, it's time to create your behavior intervention plan.

 As you begin to select interventions, consider the function you identified.
 Below I've outlined strategies for each of the major functions of behavior.
 You can also grab the cheat sheet version by entering your email below.